mdgreaves/hierarchical-empirical-Bayes/README.md

 ## Running Simulations

-To reproduce the simulations presented in the associated publication, download the full directory structure and execute the following function from the `/sim` directory:
+To reproduce the simulations presented in the associated publication, download the full directory structure and execute the following:

 ```matlab
 % Run simulations
 heb_sim_run();
 ```

-This function executes `heb_sim` across a predefined set of signal-to-noise ratio (SNR) levels.
+This function executes `heb_sim` (see `/sim` directory) across a predefined set of signal-to-noise ratio (SNR) levels.
 The analysis involves the following:
-1. Simulating ground-truth effective connectivity at both the group and subject levels, followed by the generation of downstream blood-oxygen-level-dependent (BOLD) signals.
+1. Simulating ground-truth effective connectivity at both the group and subject levels, followed by the generation of downstream BOLD signals.
 2. Performing parameter recovery via:
    - The hierarchical empirical Bayes model.
    - A structurally informed multivariate autoregressive model (see Tanner et al., 2024, [here](https://doi.org/10.1038/s41467-024-50248-6)).